-4. Measurement, Analysis and Knowledge Management
+4. Category: Measurement, Analysis and Knowledge Management

 In your discussion of these areas, regardless of the methods you use, the Examiners are looking for evidence of breadth in methods and maturity of each.
 Of the two, maturity has the most impact.
-Likewise, the Baldrige Criteria are not prescriptive.
-The purpose of noting processes often found in this area is purely educational and not an expectation for how your organization should operate.
+Further, the Baldrige Criteria are not prescriptive.
+The purpose of noting processes often found in this Area is purely educational and not an expectation for how your organization should operate.

-- a.
-How do you measure, analyze, and then improve organizational performance?
-Answer each of the following questions: - How do you track data and information on daily operations and overall organizational performance? - How do you select comparative data and information to support fact-based decision making? - How do you select Voice-of-the-Customer (VOC) and market data and information? - How do you ensure that your performance measurement system can respond to rapid or unexpected organizational or external changes? - How do you review your organization's performance and capabilities? - How do you project your organization's future performance? - How do you use findings from performance reviews (addressed in bullet 5) to develop priorities for continuous improvement and opportunities for innovation?
+4.1 How do you measure, analyze, and then improve organizational performance?
+Answer each of the following questions:

+- How do you track data and information on daily operations and overall organizational performance? - How do you select comparative data and information to support fact-based decision making? - How do you select Voice-of-the-Customer (VOC) and market data and information? - How do you ensure that your performance measurement system can respond to rapid or unexpected organizational or external changes? - How do you review your organization's performance and capabilities? - How do you project your organization's future performance? - How do you use findings from performance reviews (addressed in fifth bullet) to develop priorities for continuous improvement and opportunities for innovation?

 This Discussion Area examines how the organization effectively selects, manages, and uses data and information to improve organizational planning and performance improvement.
-This area is often referred to as the "brain center" for the alignment of organizational operations with its strategic objectives.
+This Area is often referred to as the "brain center" for the alignment of organizational operations with its strategic objectives.
 This is where an organization would discuss how it compares itself to competitors or other similar organizations, or benchmarks and uses these comparisons to improve and support decision-making.
-Also, this area examines how the organization uses customer data, e.g. survey and complaint data to support decision-making.
+Also, this Area examines how the organization uses customer data, e.g. survey and complaint data to support decision-making.

-The methods and processes often found in this area include "Balanced Scorecard," input-output-outcome models, and other types of measurement systems.
-Other methods and processes often found in this Category (Discussion Area) relate to how the performance information systems, both qualitative and quantitative are related to the development and systematic execution of strategy.
-Processes connecting customer data to strategy and operations are often discussed.
+The methods and processes often found in this Area include "Balanced Scorecard," input-output-outcome models, and other types of measurement systems.
+Other methods and processes often found in this Category (Discussion

 Maturity Example: An organization has chosen the Balanced Scorecard as a key process in this Discussion Area.
 First, are the outcomes in each area sufficiently defined including leading and lagging indicators, balanced, and related to organizational goals?
 Second, is the information sufficiently mature and visible so the data is understood?
 Third, is the information used to systematically manage improvement?
 Finally, is the information used to cause improvement across Scorecard areas?
-Note: Some of these methods might be repeated in other Discussion Areas to satisfy different objectives.